Bogotá: Museums and galleries

-The city offers 58 museums and over 70 art galleries.
-The Colombian National Museum has acquisitions divided into four collections: art, history, archeology and ethnography.
+As of 2009, the city had 58 museums and 62 art galleries.
+The National Museum of Colombia has acquisitions divided into four collections: art, history, archeology and ethnography.
 The Gold Museum, with 35,000 pieces of tumbaga gold, along with 30,000 objects in ceramic, stone and textiles, represents the largest collection of pre-Columbian gold in the world.

-The Botero Museum has 123 works of Fernando Botero and 87 works by international artists.
+The Museo Botero has 123 works of Fernando Botero and 87 works by international artists.
 The Bogotá Museum of Modern Art has a collection of graphic arts, industrial design and photography.
 The Museum of Colonial Art is home to an important collection of colonial art from Colombia.
 Fundación Gilberto Alzate Avendaño hosts activities related to the performing arts and shows temporary exhibits of art in its halls and galleries.

 Among the scientific museums are the Archeological Museum – Casa del Marqués de San Jorge, which has about 30 thousand pieces of pre-Columbian art, Instituto de Ciencias Naturales (UN), one of the four largest museums of natural sciences in Latin America, and the Geological Museum, which has a collection specializing in Geology and Paleontology.

 Bogotá has historical museums like the Jorge Eliecer Gaitan Museum, the Museum of Independence (Museo de la Independencia), the Quinta de Bolívar and the Casa Museo Francisco José de Caldas, as well as the headquarters of Maloka and the Children's Museum of Bogotá.
 New museums include the Art Deco and the Museum of Bogotá.